LBHackney-IT/Data-Platform-Playbook/docs/training-modules/module-3.md

 ## Overview

 First, you will be carrying over your transformation script from Sagemaker into the Glue console, where it will become a Glue job.
-You'll test this job and check your data like in Module 1.
+You'll test this job and check your data like you did in Module 1.

 Then, you will deploy the same job following the Data Platform standard process.
 This involves two main changes:
   * Your Glue job will be coded in Terraform.
 When deployed, Terraform will generate all the necessary infrastructure in the AWS environment (job, crawler, scheduler).
 This will replace the elements you’ve created manually in the AWS console in the second part of Module 2.
 This is ‘Infrastructure as Code’ (IaC) and brings a lot of advantages to the Data Platform: